ssahovic/confluent-rbac-demo/labs/Lab1-localmachine.md

-# Lab 1: Check the RBAC environment in Cloud
+# Lab 1: Check the RBAC environment on local machine
 If the environment is not started yet, please do so in cloud compute instance:
 The docker-compose project is `rbac`.
 ```bash